 ECAD software helps to build 2D and 3D type electrical and electronic circuits.
 Due to the utilization of this designing software, you can easily build, assemble, compose and simulate the circuit.
-Using this tool for designing, you save your lot of time.
+Using this tool for designing, you save a lot of time.

 ECAD consists of different software.
 ECAD tools like electrical symbols, types of equipment, rating as per the equipment.

 The drawing design with ECAD is very simple.
 You need to use drag and drop options to design the circuit by using software tools.